Request quote

 In some applications, the benefits of a specific finish may outweigh the fact it’s not RoHS compliant.
 For example, cadmium plating is extremely resistant to corrosion, especially in salt water environments.
 It’s commonly used by the military because of the advantages it offers in the harshest of conditions.
 Cadmium plating can be toxic, however, and is not RoHS-compliant.

 Other industries with different requirements and needs have switched to alternative forms of metal finishes, like zinc or nickel plating, which are also anti-corrosive and resistant to salt water but meet RoHS regulations.
+These industries rely on RoHS compliant materials in connector manufacturing to ensure regulatory compliance.
+For a finish to be considered durable and compliant, it must withstand a minimum of 48 hours of salt spray exposure, meeting both environmental and industry standards.

 RoHS Compliant Finish Options